smythp/html-css-workshop/README.md

 CSS is a language for describing style in markup languages, usually HTML.
 CSS is essentially a set of rules that can then be applied when rendering a HTML document.
 CSS stands for Cascading Style Sheets, which refers to the fact that there is an order of precedence in how CSS rules are applied to a document.

+# this is some new stuff

+this is a paragraph

 ### HTML

 Opening Activity